Ruthe Farmer, Chief Evangelist for the CSforAll Consortium

 Dr. Aldredge earned an A.A. degree from Palomar College and a B.A degree in Psychology from the University of California, San Diego.
 She completed a M.A. degree in Counselor Education from San Diego State University and a doctorate in Educational Leadership from the joint doctoral program between University of California, Davis and California State University, Fresno.
 She has worked in the field of education for over thirty years.

 Lupita Cortez Alcalá, Executive Director, California Student Aid Commission

-Lupita Cortez Alcalá is the Executive Director of the California Student Aid Commission, administering over $2 billion in financial aid, the largest investment nationally.
+Lupita Cortez Alcalá was the Chair of the Commission on the Status of Women and Girls from 2015-2017 and is currently the Executive Director of the California Student Aid Commission.
+The Student Aid Commission is the state’s principle financial aid agency administering over $2 billion in financial aid and represents the largest state investment in financial aid nationally.

-She holds a bachelor’s degree in political science from the University of California, San Diego and a master’s degree in planning administration and social policy from the Harvard University, School of Education.
-Lupita is passionate about helping students and parents navigate their personal pathway to higher education.
+Lupita holds a Bachelor’s degree in Political Science from the University of California, San Diego and a Master’s degree in Planning Administration and Social Policy from the Harvard University, School of Education.
+Lupita is passionate about STEM education and helping students and parents navigate their personal pathway to higher education.